Shangrao Sanqingshan Airport

 Shangrao Sanqingshan Airport is an airport serving the city of Shangrao in the northeast of Jiangxi province, China.
 The airport is 8 km from the city center (16 km by road) and 47 km from Mount Sanqing National Park, the World Heritage Site after which it is named.
 In addition to Shangrao, the airport also serves the nearby cities of Yingtan and Fuzhou, Jiangxi.

 The airport was approved by the State Council of China in October 2011, and construction started on 8 July 2012.
 Shangrao Sanqingshan Airport was budgeted to cost 666 million yuan to build (approximately US$105 million) and was partially funded with a $50 million loan from the World Bank.
 It was the first Chinese aviation project funded by the World Bank.

 The airport opened on 28 May 2017, with an inaugural Sichuan Airlines flight from Chengdu Shuangliu Airport.

+History

+The Sanqingshan Airport project in Shangrao, Jiangxi, has secured a US$50 million loan from the World Bank, with an additional government investment of approximately US$55 million.
+It is the World Bank’s first airport loan project in China.
+Sanqingshan Airport follows the concept of a green airport.
+The terminal building is designed in accordance with green‑building standards, emphasizing energy conservation and reduced consumption, making full use of natural ventilation, daylighting, and an extended roof structure for shading.

+Shangrao Sanqingshan Airport is China's first regional airport to implement the green airport concept and green construction.
+Construction officially began in December 2013, and it was completed in three and a half years.
+The airport's maiden flight took place on May 28, 2017.

 Facilities

-The airport has a 2,400-meter runway and a 6,000 square-meter terminal building.
+The airport has a 2,400-meter runway and a 6,000-square-meter terminal building.